iLychevAD/waf-alb-main-repo/README.md

 (notice, we dont specify variables for the used module here to simplify this parent module configuration.
 Instead the values for variables to customize a template for a particular environment are fetched from environment variables, see https://github.com/iLychevAD/waf-alb-template/blob/main/locals.tf.
 The actual values for those env variables are set inside CodeBuild project).

+The template also creates an individual CodePipeline for each branch (such multi-branch implementation for AWS CI tools is taken from https://aws.amazon.com/blogs/devops/multi-branch-codepipeline-strategy-with-event-driven-architecture/ and has nothing to do with the test task).
+So that, when an aforementioned Terraform file is added or updated, a pipeline is triggered and performs `terraform apply`.
+In a more real life scenario (or if I had finished the test) any commits to the branches would be allowed through pull requests (PRs) only and for the PRs there would be additional CodePipelines to execute `terraform plan`.
+So, in such case a task's requrements regarding "with different approving parties" would be realized by using a Git repo branch protection rules (or CODEOWNERS for example, but it's not supported by CodeCommit).

+Notice that the Terraform template contains no any partivular provider or backend configuration.
+The latter is substituted dynamically in the pipeline logic (see `TerraformApply` AWS::CodeBuild::Project object in the CFN template).
+In the same manner there might be added some mapping between environments and AWS accounts (as requested in the task).

 ### TO DOs: